 School functions such as dances, concerts, and athletic events are extensions of the school day.
 All school rules must be followed at all school events that occur after the regular school day.
 Dances may be scheduled exclusively for PCHS students and their invited guests.
-Students may be limited to one guest and may be required to obtain prior approval for the guest.
+Students are required to obtain prior approval for guests.
 Students and guests will be under the supervision of the school at school-sponsored dances and will be expected to abide by all school rules and regulations.
 Administration reserves the right to deny participation in school activities for any student who has multiple suspensions.